 Unlike places like New York where there are expectations for what a cocktail bar is, Singapore is an empty canvas.
 The fact that there was nothing before played a big part in the city-state’s rise as a cocktail capital.
 Today, she boasts a plethora of the best bars, from secret speakeasies to classy Art Deco lobby lounges.

-For your next bar-hopping night out, here are seven of the most unique themed bars in Singapore that run the gamut, not only offering good drinks but most definitely #instaworthy as well.
+For your next bar-hopping night out, here are seven of the most unique themed bars in Singapore that run the gamut, not only offering good drinks but are most definitely #instaworthy as well.

 1. Holey Moley